 Below are the essential features of PPF

-The Finance Ministry set the interest rate every year, which is paid on 31st March.
-The interest is calculated on the lowest balance between the close of the fifth day and the last day of every month.
+The Finance Ministry sets the interest rate every year, which is paid on 31st March.
+The interest is calculated on the lowest balance between the close of the 5th day and the last day of every month.
+Thus, if you invest in PPF after the 5th day of the month, it will not be considered for interest calculation, and the balance which is there on the 5th day will be taken into consideration.

 Further, use our PPF calculator to figure out the returns you can expect on investing a certain amount in a PPF account.